ta3ag/lbd/_sources/install.txt

   TestMain.cpp.o Linking CXX static library ../../lib/libgtest_main.a
   [100%] Built target gtest_main
   [Gamma@localhost cmake_debug_build]$

+Since the clang invoke the /usr/local/llvm/cmake_release_build/bin/clang where is built by ``cmake -DCMAKE_BUILD_TYPE=Release``, it is 4 times speed up more than ``make`` (default use 1 thread only).
+But if you make with debug clang build, it won't speed up too much.

 Now, we are ready for the cpu0 backend development.
 We can run gdb debug as follows.